AppCreativity/Kliva/README.md

 # Kliva
 <img src="https://ci.appveyor.com/api/projects/status/esusas0y99tn2982?svg=true" width="250"/>

-This repository is used for feature/bug tracking and contains the open-source UWP version of Kliva.
+This repository is used for feature/bug tracking and contains the open-source UWP (Universal Windows Platform) version of Kliva.

 ### Info
 Kliva ( Swedish for to climb / to strive )